 How to apply predictive data science to vegetation management

 The key to achieving operational efficiencies with vegetation management is granularity at both the transmission and distribution level.
-Our vegetation-management module—part of the E Source GridInform suite of asset life-cycle management solutions—provides a current-state assessment of the vegetation in an area, all the way down to the polygon scale.
+Our vegetation-management module—part of the E Source GridInform (PDF) suite of asset life-cycle management solutions—provides a current-state assessment of the vegetation in an area, all the way down to the polygon scale.
 That means you get a literal “view from above” that shows individual trees mapped onto the grid with data collected from LiDAR scans.

 Risk scores and propensity models can be used in “what if” scenario evaluations to forecast the effects of initiatives such as spraying a certain herbicide or deferring the removal of hazard trees in certain areas.